ingridscience

 Materials

-• Tub for each condition at each table group (I use cream cheese/deli tubs - they are shallow and stable).
+• tub for each condition at each table group (I use cream cheese/deli tubs - they are shallow and stable)

-• Saran wrap
+• saran wrap

-• Tin foil
+• aluminium foil

-• Water to wet towels.
+• water to wet towels.

-• Masking tape to label tubs
+• masking tape to label tubs

 Procedure

 1. seeds on wet paper towel (get water and air and light) - crunch up a paper towel in the bottom of the tub, wet it, then lay over a folded paper towel to make a damp, flat surface for the seeds.
-Layer some saran wrap over the top with small holes punched in it, to let in the light, but keep water from evaporating away as fast.
+Layer some saran wrap over the top of the tub with small holes punched in it, to let in the light, but keep water from evaporating away as fast.

 2. dry seeds in tub (get air and light, no water)